GuanLab/FastClone_GuanLab/README.md

 (We named clones with numeric values, which starts from 0, and the names are consistent within all output files)

-## Versions
+# Versions

-### 1.0.8
+## 1.0.8
-    * Fix the phlogeny module, and add a new function to output the proportion of a subclone in its parent clone.
+    Markup : * Fix the phlogeny module, and add a new function to output the proportion of a subclone in its parent clone.